Beginners Guide

 How Do I Use a Guitar pedal?

-Plug your ¼ inch guitar lead into the pedal, then plug another lead from the pedal into the amp.
+Plug your ¼ inch guitar lead into your guitar & the other end into the pedal.
+Now you plug another lead from the pedal into the amp.
 If you want to use more than one pedal, use shorter patch cables to link them all up.
 Using pedals through long cable runs weakens the signal.
-Keeping your cable chain short ensures a constant signal flow from your guitar to amp.
+Keeping your cable chain short ensures a constant signal flow from your guitar to amp so you have high definition tone!

 Power supplies are a major factor.
 You need to provide pedals with power from the mains.
 A good power supply with isolated outputs sends electricity evenly to multiple pedals and protects them from sudden power surges and shortages.